For Old Time's Sake Part 1 Of 3

 It let out a cheerful cry, its head spinning rapidly.

 I ran past it, Charizard, and Rotom, and grabbed June’s shoulders.
 “Come on!”

-"NO!"
-June shrieked, closing her eyes and shaking her head.
-"I will not leave the professor like this!"
+“NO!”
+June closed her eyes and shook her head.
+“I will not leave the Professor like this!”

 I shook June harshly.
 “June!
 We’ve gone through too much!
 We have to get going!
 We have to get far away from here!
 We’re like criminals now!
 We attacked the Professor!”